Hellowlol/javascript/README.md

       console.log('fetching type...');
       // set the default type to 'no type' var type = this._type || 'no type';
       return type;
     }

     // good
     function getType() {
       console.log('fetching type...');

-      // set the default type to 'no type' var type = this._type || 'no type';
+      // set the default type to 'no type': var type = this._type || 'no type';
       return type;
     }
     ```

     **[[⬆]](#TOC)**

+  - Use `// FIXME ...` liberally.
+Sometimes you are focused on one thing while coding, and want to avoid getting distracted by another issue, but you sense the issue exists: it is better to put in a FIXME note than to leave it forgotten.
+But do try to delete obsolete FIXMEs.

 ## <a name='whitespace'>Whitespace</a>